- Visit friendly Red Dao villagers and discover their way of life

 Day 3: Half-Day Trek to Remote Villages

-After a hearty breakfast, you'll get ready for today's moderate walk, beginning with a transfer further into Hoang Lien National Park and to your starting point near Sin Chai village.
+After a hearty breakfast, you'll get ready for today's moderate 3.5-hour walk, beginning with a transfer farther into Hoang Lien National Park and to your starting point near Sin Chai village.
 Enjoy gorgeous views of high mountains, waterfalls, and deep valleys as you follow a route that leads you to another Red Dao village, Nam Nhiu.
 Here you can meet the villagers, visit their homes, and continue to discover their unique customs.

 Leaving Nam Nhiu behind, you'll turn onto a dirt trail that opens up to sweeping views of tiered rice fields dotted with bamboo huts (overnight lodgings for farmers during harvest).
 From here, you'll hike through the Nam Cang Valley, with its rice terraces flanked by mountains, to Topas Riverside Lodge for lunch with a view of the jungle and river.
 Spend a little time exploring the nearby Nam Cang village, and if you're up for it, you might consider taking a dip in the river.
 In the mid-afternoon, you'll be picked up from Nam Cang and brought back to your lodgings.